 There’re many different budgeting methods out there.
 Which one you choose to use depends entirely on your particular financial needs and goals.
-There really is no ‘best’ way to budget, but our goal at 22seven is to help you budget better and take back control of your money.
+There really is no ‘best’ way to budget, but our goal at 22seven is to help you budget better.

 In an increasingly cashless world though, proportional budgeting is by far one of the more popular budgeting methods.
-Using this method, your spending is divided into different groups based on specific percentages (i.e. proportions).
+Using this method, your spending is divided into specific proportions.
 You then make sure that your monthly spending is as close as possible to these target percentages you’ve set for yourself.

 We’ve talked a bit about proportional budgeting before, specifically referring to the 50/30/20 rule – the most popular proportional budgeting rule.
-Using these proportions, you can divide your planned monthly spending into needs (50%), wants (30%) and savings (20%).
+You can divide your planned monthly spending into needs (50%), wants (30%) and savings (20%).
 This is normally how this particular rule is interpreted, focusing on the distinction between needs and wants.

 Another way of interpreting this proportional budgeting rule is to make a distinction between fixed expenses (50%), variable expenses (30%), and investment/savings/debt payments (20%).
 In 22seven, this would be the most appropriate way to interpret the 50/30/20 rule as you can set your targets based on 22seven’s spending groups.